Di-Twin/nlp-search-lite/README.md

-# Food NLP Search Backend
+# Food NLP Search Lite Backend

 A production-ready Node.js + Express backend for typo-tolerant, full-text, and fuzzy food search using PostgreSQL and Redis.